open-component-model/ocm/docs/reference/ocm_add_source-configuration.md

   - **<code>repository</code>** *string*

-    This OPTIONAL property can be used to specify the repository hint for the generated local artefact access.
+    This OPTIONAL property can be used to specify the repository hint for the generated local artifact access.
 It is prefixed by the component name if it does not start with slash "/".

   Options used to configure fields: <code>--hint</code>, <code>--inputPath</code>